To any trans kids reading this–

 - PFLAG.
 This is a national organization with chapters all around the US designed to provide resources to parents and friends of LGBTQ+ kids. (“PFLAG” originally stood for “parents and friends of lesbians and gays” but that’s since pretty antiquated so now it’s just a name.)
 Parents often need support through this process and as I mentioned in the pronouns page, it is NOT your (the trans kid’s) responsibility to be this support.
 It is the parents’ responsibility to be your support, and the parent’s responsibility to find their own outlets to process your transition — reach out to friends, talk to other parents of trans kids (again, PFLAG is a wonderful resource for this), talk to their spouse, get a therapist or counselor, etc.

 - Reading list.
 Books can be illuminating portals into the experiences of trans and gender-nonconforming (GNC) individuals.
 This list highlights titles by and about the trans and GNC community.

-I also offer 30 minute video chat support sessions.
-I’ve supported many parents through their child’s transition and would be happy to chat with either the trans individual or the parent(s)!
+I also offer one-on-one life coaching.
+I’ve supported many parents through their child’s transition and would be happy to chat with either the trans individual and/or the parent(s)!